Travier/node-service-boilerplate/README.md

 # Node Service Boilerplate
 The no bullsh*t way to start a fresh ES7 nodejs project.
 Stop worring about setup and just build the damn thing.

 (This is not a boilerplate for React.
-I suggest using create-react-app);
+I suggest using create-react-app)

 ```bash
 #Clone boilerplate code into my_service directory